eead-csic-compbio/AlloSHP/README.md

     + posB: Start position regarding the Secondary reference genome
     + endB: End position regarding the Secondary reference genome
     + baseB: Nucleotide base regarding the Secondary reference genome
-    + block: Syntenic block according to CGaln results
+    + block: Syntenic block according to CGaln
-    + SNP: Presence of polymorphism between reference genomes
+    + SNP: SNP between reference genomes

 Alternatively, the GSAlign WGA algorithm can be invoked as follows, with flag `-g`:

     ./WGA -A sample_data/Bdis.fna.gz -B sample_data/Bsta.fna.gz -g

 Note that you can change the default GSAlign settings with the optional flag `-G`.
 This might be required for your genomes of interest.

 ![whole-genome alignment plot](./pics/Bdis.fna.gz.Bsta.fna.gz_Cgaln_-K11_-BS10000_-X12000_-fc_-cons.dot.png)